qsimeon/worm-graph/README.md

 3. Install the remaining dependencies using pip:

     ```
-    pip install -r requirements.txt
+    pip install --upgrade -r requirements.txt
     ```

-After finishig one of the installations above, navigate back to the root directory (`worm-graph/`) and run:
+After finishing one of the installations above, navigate back to the root directory (`worm-graph/`) and run:

     conda develop .